Vienna S-Bahn: Future plans

-Demands for the extension of the S7 to the Slovakian capital city Bratislava have been made since 1990; the realisation fails because the ÖBB has sold the right-of-way off the Pressburger Bahn from the Wolfsthal terminus to the Slovakian border to private individuals.
+Demands for the extension of the S7 to the Slovak capital city Bratislava have been made since 1990; the realisation fails because the ÖBB has sold the right-of-way off the Pressburger Bahn from the Wolfsthal terminus to the Slovak border to private individuals.

 Furthermore, in December 2014, in the course of the new construction of Wien Hauptbahnhof on the site of the former Südbahnhof, the construction of a connection between the Ostbahn and the airport rapid transit line was completed in order to create an optimal connection to Vienna Airport.
 The double-track connection was built in the vicinity of the Zentralverschiebebahnhof–Kledering–Zentralfriedhof and has been scheduled since 14 December 2014.
 According to plans of the ÖBB, the new connection could be run as line S75 from the airport to Vienna Central Station and then on the S-Bahn Stammstrecke from Wien Meidling to Wien Hütteldorf with appropriate financing by the states of Vienna and Lower Austria.

 An extension of the suburban line S45 from Handelskai to Donaumarina U2 station along the freight-only Donauuferbahn, with through-running on the current line S80 to form a S-Bahn Ring linking the Laaer Ostbahn at Haidestraße and then connecting to the Stammstrecke at Wien Hauptbahnhof, has been under discussion since 1993.

 The Penzing–Meidling Verbindungsbahn, which was noticeably relieved by the Lainz Tunnel, is also to be upgraded between Hütteldorf and Meidling.
 In addition to a complete renovation and large-scale grade-separation works, the two stations Hietzinger Hauptstraße and Stranzenbergbrücke are to be rebuilt.
 As of 2020, preparatory work is expected to begin around 2023 and completion is expected in 2026.